-In August, the Ontario provincial government announced that they will be changing the law to permit private retail stores to sell cannabis and that six months after legalization the new private retail framework will come into effect to permit private companies with the proper permits to operate.
+The Ontario provincial government announced in August 2018 that they will be changing the law to permit private retail stores to sell cannabis and that six months after legalization the new private retail framework will come into effect to permit private companies with the proper permits to operate.
 With a proposed start date of April 1, 2019, countless cannabis entrepreneurs have been waiting for any further details on how this framework will be set up, the requirements, and the possible restrictions that will be put in place.

 Finally, we have received some more information.
 On September 26th the government has provided an update on the incoming retail regulations and some very important pieces have been revealed for the entrepreneurs and businesses that are hoping to enter this space:

 There will be no cap on the number of licenses – this means that entrepreneurs and businesses hoping to get into cannabis retail will not have to worry about being declined a license based on the number of other applicants or businesses in the space.
 This means that businesses will be able to take their time to get set up and apply, and that down the road new businesses will still be able to enter the market.